36 Hours of DUI Treatment

 - Session Six of Treatment Healing Anxiety and Depression – Discover clinical and practical ways you can start to heal anxiety and depression.
-Identify underline issues and health ways to address them.
+Identify underlying issues and healthy ways to address them.

-- Session Seven of Treatment Family Counseling – Watch a family counseling session and hear how drugs and alcohol effect family dynamics and can impact mental and emotional growth.
+- Session Seven of Treatment Family Counseling – Watch a family counseling session and hear how drugs and alcohol affect family dynamics and can impact mental and emotional growth.

-- Session Eight of Treatment When a Man Loves a Women – Watch a movie that unpacks complications of being married to an addict.
+- Session Eight of Treatment When a Man Loves a Woman – Watch a movie that unpacks the complications of being married to a person with an addiction.

-- Session Nine of Treatment Follow up to When a Man Loves a Women – Dive into the unhealthy marital relationship and learn how to overcome the dysfunction.
+- Session Nine of Treatment Follow up to When a Man Loves a Woman – Dive into the unhealthy marital relationship and learn how to overcome the dysfunction.

-- Session Ten of Treatment Recap and resources – Take one last look at the past nine sessions, discuss the highlights and look into additional resources to help you shape healthier habits and develop coping skills.
+- Session Ten of Treatment Recap and Resources – Take one last look at the past nine sessions, discuss the highlights, and explore additional resources to help you shape healthier habits and develop coping skills.